 Other Treatments for Delay-Onset Muscle Soreness

-DOMS has been the focus of considerable research in hopes of finding treatments that helps the discomfort.
-Some that have been tested and not shown to work include hyperbaric oxygen therapy, low-intensity laser treatment, pulsed electrical current and acupuncture.
-Modalities that show promise based on small studies include whole body vibration therapy, ice-water immersion, low-level heat wrap therapy and moist heat.
+DOMS has been the focus of considerable research in hopes of finding treatments that help the discomfort.
+Some that have been tested and not shown to work include hyperbaric oxygen therapy, low-intensity laser treatment, pulsed electrical current, and acupuncture.
+Modalities that show promise based on small studies include whole body vibration therapy, ice-water immersion, low-level heat wrap therapy, and moist heat.
 One study showed supplementing with branched-chain amino acids reduced delayed-onset muscle soreness in participants doing squats.

 For most people, DOMS is self-limited, regardless of how it’s treated.
 Most people don’t need expensive therapies that may or may not work.
 Ice packs work reasonably well for easing the discomfort.
 Some people use non-steroidal anti-inflammatory medications but it’s not clear how effective they are for DOMS.
 They also have side effects.

 There’s no evidence that exercising with DOMS delays recovery.
 In fact, based on the study above, moving sore muscles offers temporary relief from the discomfort and is as effective as massage for short-term relief.
 On the other hand, it’s a good idea to reduce the intensity of your workout.
 Research shows muscles that are sore due to DOMS lose up to 30% of their strength.
 Trying to maintain the same workout intensity with sore, overworked muscles could alter your form and increase your risk for injury.
 That doesn’t mean you can’t exercise at a lower intensity.